Graz: Dialect

 Referred to as Steirisch by locals, Graz belongs to the Austro-Bavarian region of dialects, more specifically a mix of Central Bavarian in the western part of Styria and Southern Bavarian in the eastern part.
-The Grazer ORF, the Graz subsidiary of Austrian Broadcasting Corporation, launched an initiative in 2008 called Scho wieda Steirisch g'redt in order to highlight the numerous dialects of Graz and Styria in general and to cultivate the pride many Styrians hold for their local culture.
+The Styrian subsidiary of Austrian Broadcasting Corporation ORF launched an initiative in 2008 called Scho wieda Steirisch g'redt to highlight the numerous dialects of Graz and Styria in general and to cultivate the pride many Styrians hold for their local culture.
 Two reasons for a melding of these dialects with Standard German: the influence of television and radio bringing Standard German into the home and the industrialization causing the disappearance of the single farmer since the farming communities are seen as the true keepers of dialect speaking.

 Transport

 An extensive public transport network makes Graz an easy city to navigate without a car.
-The city has a comprehensive bus network, complementing the Graz tram network consisting of eight lines.
-Four lines pass through the underground tram stop at the central railway station (Hauptbahnhof) and on to the city centre before branching out.
-Furthermore, there are seven night-time bus routes, although these run only at weekends and on evenings preceding public holidays.
+The city has a comprehensive bus network, complementing the Graz tram network, which has six lines.
+Four lines pass through the underground tram stop at the central train station (Hauptbahnhof) and on to the city centre before branching out.
+Furthermore, there are eight night-time bus routes, although these run only at weekends and on evenings preceding public holidays.

-The Schlossbergbahn, a funicular railway, and the Schlossberg lift, a vertical lift, link the city centre to the Schlossberg.
+The Castle Hill funicular (Schlossbergbahn), and the Castle Hill lift (Schlossberg lift), a vertical lift, link the city centre to the Castle Hill (Schlossberg).

-From the central railway station (Hauptbahnhof), regional trains link to most of Styria.
+From the central train station (Hauptbahnhof), regional trains link to most of Styria.
 Direct trains run to most major cities nearby including Vienna, Salzburg, Innsbruck, Maribor and Ljubljana in Slovenia, Zagreb in Croatia, Budapest in Hungary, Prague and Brno in the Czech Republic, Zürich in Switzerland, as well as Munich, Stuttgart, Heidelberg, and Frankfurt in Germany.
 Trains for Vienna leave every hour.
-In recent years many railway stations within the city limits and in the suburbs have been rebuilt or modernised and are now part of the "S-Bahn Graz", a commuter train service connecting the city with its suburban area and towns nearby.
+In recent years many railway stations within the city limits and in the suburbs have been rebuilt or modernised and are now part of the Styria S-Bahn, a commuter train service connecting the city with its suburban area and towns nearby.